-The Fund also has financial assets in the form of cash and cash equivalents, and other current assets which are integral and directly derived out of its regular business.
+The Fund also has financial assets in the form of cash and cash equivalents and investments at FVTPL which are integral and directly derived out of its regular business.

 The Fund's financial operations are exposed to following risks.

 Credit risk